Davis has HR, 3 RBIs, Bundy earns win as O’s beat Jays 4-1

 Blue Jays catcher Danny Jansen hit a leadoff triple in the bottom of the second, but was left stranded.
 Justin Smoak struck out before Brandon Drury and Rowdy Tellez grounded out.

 Toronto’s Teoscar Hernandez doubled to begin the third, but the Blue Jays couldn’t break through.
-Eric Sogard flied out and Hernandez moved to third when Freddy Galvis grounded out, but Guerrero Jr. grounded out to end the threat.
+Eric Sogard flied out and Hernandez moved to third when Freddy Galvis grounded out, but Guerrero Jr. was retired to end the threat.

-Villar singled to begin the fifth, took second on a throwing error and stole third with one out.
-Toronto escaped when Trey Mancini lined to shortstop and Galvis flipped to Guerrero Jr. to double up Villar.
+“It’s huge,” Bundy said of turning Toronto away twice in the early going.
+“Any time your team scores, you want to have shut down innings and keep them from scoring.”

 The Blue Jays got on the board when Drury hit a two-out solo homer in the seventh, his eighth.
 The homer was Drury’s second in three games.